OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ### Monitoring

 You can use the same `/api/octopusservernodes/ping` to monitor service uptime.
-Any monitoring tool that allows you to make http calls to test health will work.
+Any monitoring tool that allows you to make HTTP calls to test health will work.
 Internally we use the tool [Better Uptime](https://betteruptime.com) to track Octopus Deploy status and alert us when it is down.

 ## Large-Scale Configuration

 The above recommendation is designed for people working in small to medium-sized companies or people working in large companies getting started with Octopus, perhaps during an initial pilot of 4-7 teams.
-The recommendation below is for a large Octopus Deploy configuration designed to handle close to a 1000 deployment a day.
-If you follow the recommendations of the small-medium scale configuration section, it will be easy to scale up to this as all the necessary infrastructure; load balancer, file storage, and SQL Server will be in place.
+The recommendation below is for a large Octopus Deploy configuration designed to handle close to 1000 deployments a day.
+If you follow the advice in the small-medium scale configuration section, it will be easy to scale up to this as all the necessary infrastructure; load balancer, file storage, and SQL Server, will be in place.

 :::hint
 We don't recommend starting with this unless you plan to onboard dozens of teams quickly or you have a lengthy approval process.